-Technical Committee Drilling Technology
+Technical Committee Drilling and Completion Technology

 Investigation on the Improvement in Efficiency of Milling Applications in Drilling Engineering